Leroy Jennings

 Leroy Jennings (born 3 March 1998) is a professional football player who plays as a central midfielder for Sydney United in the National Premier Leagues NSW.
-Born in Australia, Jennings has represented Fiji at youth level.
+Born in Australia, Jennings plays for the Fiji national team.

 Club career

 Jennings signed for LA Galaxy academy on a 1-year deal after showing a good performance during trial, impressing the directors and receiving praise from David Beckham.
 After leaving LA Galaxy, Jennings signed for Wrexham in 2014, playing for the academy for two seasons.

 On 27 October 2016, Jennings signed for the Newcastle Jets.
 He played for the youth team, making 16 appearances and 3 goals in the league.
 After departing and having stints with Sutherland Sharks and Blacktown City, Jennings signed for Wollongong Wolves on 24 December 2020.

 On 17 December 2022, Jennings was announced to play for Sydney United for the 2023 NPL NSW season.
 He made his debut for the club on 5 February 2023 against Fairfield rivals Marconi, scoring two goals in the second half to win the match 3–1 at full time.